 While you’re out in Fengyuan, you can visit one of the city’s only breweries.
 At 3 Giants Brewing Company, you can sample the beers and enjoy some food while watching the brewers ply their trade.
 If you ask politely, they’ll gladly take a break from their work and explain their brewing processes and the story behind their brewery.

 If there’s one thing Taiwan is famous for, it’s night markets, and in Taichung, there’s no shortage of them.
 But for the complete night market experience, head to Feng-Chia Night Market.
 It’s an incredible place full of food stalls where you can sample the famous local delicacies.
 There are also tons of clothing stalls so that you can get a little holiday shopping done too.

-Since its invention back in the ’80s, pearl milk tea has become a worldwide hit and is now considered something of a national drink.
+Since its invention back in the ’80s, pearl milk tea has become a worldwide hit and is now considered something of a Taiwanese drink.
 It’s here in Taichung where you can visit the shop where it all began.
 Chun Shui Tang is more than a simple tea shop; it’s the spiritual home of pearl milk tea, and for any tea lover, a visit to this place is a must.

 The Gaomei Wetlands, located on the Dajia River Estuary, is home to more than 120 species of bird.
 This area, comprising mudflats and sandy beaches with easy-to-navigate promenades throughout, is a popular spot for ecologists and birdwatchers alike.
 Take a couple of hours here in the evening, and you can enjoy the beautiful sunset.